alstat/QuranTree.jl/docs/src/man/morphological_features.md

 @desc mfeat4
 ```
 ## POS Abstract Types
-As shown in the table below, each part of speech has a corresponding parent type, which is a superset type in the type hierarchy.
+The table below contains the complete list of the Part of Speech with its corresponding types.
+As shown in the table below, each part of speech has a corresponding parent type, which is a superset type in the Type Hierarchy.
 This is useful for grouping.
 For example, instead of using `||` (or) in checking for all tokens that are either `FirstPerson`, `SecondPerson`, or `ThirdPerson`, the parent type `AbstractPerson` can be used.
 ```@repl abc
 # without using parent type
 function allpersons(t)